Gordon Slynn, Baron Slynn of Hadley

 Gordon Slynn, Baron Slynn of Hadley GBE, PC (17 February 1930 – 7 April 2009) was a British judge and Advocate General of the European Court of Justice.
 He particularly specialised in European law.
 He was a Lord of Appeal in Ordinary.

 Early life

 Slynn was born on 17 February 1930 to John and Edith Slynn and educated at Sandbach School, Goldsmiths, University of London, and Trinity College, Cambridge.
-He was called to the bar at Gray's Inn in 1956 before moving to One Hare Court alongside Fisher, Neil, Parker, and Richard Southwell QC, becoming a bencher in 1970 and Treasurer in 1988.
+He was called to the bar at Gray's Inn in 1956 before moving to One Hare Court alongside Henry Fisher, Patrick Neill, Roger Parker, and Richard Southwell, becoming a bencher in 1970 and Treasurer in 1988.
 He served as Junior Counsel to the Ministry of Labour between 1967 and 1968.
 He was the First Junior Treasury Counsel (Common Law), or "Treasury Devil", from 1968 to 1974.

 Lord Denning said about Slynn in his capacity as such: "He was outstanding.
 The best I have ever known.
 He will go far."
 His successful application to take silk in 1974 coincided with his becoming the first Leading Counsel to the Treasury.